 The causes of a high humidity level in a crawl space include the following:

-- Poor drainage – Excess moisture in the soil around the foundation that’s unable to drain off can cause increased humidity in the crawl space.
+- Poor Drainage: Excess moisture in the soil around the home’s foundation that’s unable to drain off can cause increased humidity in the crawl space.

-- Excessive rainfall – As noted above, a large amount of water in the ground around the foundation can increase the humidity level in the crawl space.
+- Excessive Rainfall: Rain can create a large amount of water in the ground around the foundation, which increases the humidity level in the crawl space.

 Signs Your Crawl Space’s Humidity Level Is Too High

-Signs your crawl space is too humid include the following:
+Signs your crawl space has a moisture problem include the following:

-- Visible mold – One telltale sign of high humidity in a crawl space is the presence of mold.
-These fungi thrive in damp, humid environments and can quickly spread throughout the crawl space and into the home.
-(Are your baseboards moldy?)
-Mold can cause serious health problems for people with allergies or respiratory issues and can even lead to structural damage to the house if left unchecked.
+- Visible Mold: One telltale sign of high humidity in a crawl space is the presence of mold.
+Unchecked mold can cause musty odors, cause serious health problems for people with allergies or respiratory issues, and can even lead to structural damage to the house.

 How to Lower the Humidity in Your Crawl Space